ribeirorvs/uri-problems/src/main/java/beginner/problem1008/README.md

 ## Solution details

-To solve this problem the code use a class 'BufferedReader' and 'InputStreamReader'.
+To solve this problem the code use a class `BufferedReader` and `InputStreamReader`.

 Without any variable.

-Only one print line using 'System.out.printf()' to show the number, the salary with 'double' format and the endline
+Only one print line using `System.out.printf()` to show the number, the salary with `double` format and the endline

 With this solution you can reach the RUNTIME = 0.056